The Role of Underlayment in Protecting Your Roof

 Why is Underlayment Important?

-One of the primary functions of underlayment is to protect your roof from water infiltration.
+One of the primary functions of underlayment is to provide a secondary layer of protection against water infiltration.
 While shingles are designed to shed water, leaks can still occur due to wind, ice dams, or damaged roofing materials.
 The underlayment acts as an extra shield, preventing water from penetrating into your home and causing costly damage.

 Underlayment is essential for protecting your home from the elements, especially in areas with extreme weather conditions.
 In coastal areas like Pensacola, where heavy rains, high winds, and hurricanes are common, high-quality underlayment offers an extra layer of protection against wind-driven rain and debris.